 Some great options while dining out include fresh salads with dressing or fresh smoothies (just make sure they’re made with quality ingredients–NOT ice cream or sugary syrup!).

-Japanese and Chinese cuisine often offers many dishes with lots of vegetables–just limit your tempura shrimp and fried rice!
-Large fast food chains are also increasingly offering healthier alternatives and menus with fruit for children.
-Combining such a fast food dish with salad and mineral water or homemade lemonade is an easy way to cut back on sugar consumption.
+Japanese and Chinese cuisine often offer many dishes with lots of vegetables–just limit your tempura shrimp and fried rice!
+Large fast-food chains are also increasingly offering healthier alternatives and menus with fruit for children.
+So opt for apple slices over french fries or grilled nuggets from Chick-fil-A over fried choices.
+Be sure to drink water or milk instead of a sugary soda, too!

-Children are particularly willing to try if they can decide and prepare their own food.
+Children are particularly willing to try if they can decide and prepare their own food with you.
 Fast food for children becomes healthy with fresh vegetables or a side salad and fish or poultry meat, for example.
-You can also enjoy a homemade pizza with the right toppings without a guilty conscience.
+Enjoy a homemade pizza with the right toppings without a guilty conscience.
 Instead of a lot of cheese and fatty pepperoni, you can include a lot of fresh vegetables like tomatoes, and mushrooms.
 Make your own pizza dough from whole grain flour to provide more valuable fiber and minerals than traditional pizza dough.
+Or purchase a pre-made cauliflower pizza dough to boost your veggie content.

-Children also love small snacks that can go straight from hand to mouth.
-Fruits and vegetables for snacking are also very popular.
-Especially in a community, food is often eaten that is less popular at home.
-Veggie sticks made from peppers, carrots or cucumber slices are just as easy and fun to eat as sliced apples or mouthful fruits such as strawberries, or cherry tomatoes as fast food in between meals.
+Children also love small snacks they can eat with their fingers.
+Veggie sticks made from peppers, carrots, or cucumber slices are just as easy and fun to eat as sliced apples or mouthful fruits such as strawberries, or cherry tomatoes as fast food in between meals.

 Nuts also contain significant amounts of secondary plant substances, vitamin E, folate, magnesium, and potassium.
-As a quick snack in between, a handful of nuts (for children) is fine.
-However, children should not eat nuts, peanuts, and almonds until they are about 4 years old, as there is a risk of suffocation beforehand.
+As a quick snack in between, a handful of nuts is fine.
+However, be careful about nuts for small children, since they can pose a choking hazard.
 Nuts easily get into the windpipe while snacking and can trigger an acute risk of suffocation.

 For each person cut about one cup of potato slices.
 You can peel the potatoes beforehand or proceed with the skin as desired.
 Then pour the cut potatoes into a bowl, add a tablespoon of olive or avocado oil and stir.
 Preheat the oven to 425 °F, place the chips on a baking tray lined with baking paper and bake for about 30 minutes.
 Then add salt, paprika powder, or another favorite seasoning.